 A young man with an oddly styled haircut confidently opens the gate, closes it behind himself, and confidently crosses the yard.
 He has the knack: he has done this before.
 Confidently, a little cocky, perhaps, he strides to the staircase that’s right next to the door that we use for our studio, leading up to the first floor.

-Earlier on, our host had shown us a picture of the series he was in the process of taking this afternoon, in his part of the building, at the back.
+Earlier on, our host had shown us a picture of the series he was in the process of taking today, in his part of the building, at the back.
 It presented a man completely encased in light beige latex.
 Not wearing some latex suit or fetish costume, but enclosed in a frame that was covered in latex, from underneath which all the air had been drawn.
 The man was at the mercy of our host and photographer, completely.

 ‘I could kill him,’ he’d said, signalling no intention of doing so.
 ‘It’s incredible, the amount of trust.’
 And it is incredible, the amount of trust that had been placed in his hands by a man who was willing to be trapped in a wrap that could kill him.
 We’d chatted for quite a while about this and that and the other, when he’d said, ‘I better get back, I’ve left him in there, he’s waiting now.’